braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 #### Churn Window

 Churn Window is the time frame in which a user performs the behavior specified to constitute churning.
 It can be set up to 60 days.
-This window is used to query historical data for training the Prediction.
-Additionally, after the Prediction is created and users receive scores, the Churn Risk Score indicates how likely a user is to churn within the number of days specified by the Churn Window.
+This window is used to query historical data for training the prediction.
+Additionally, after the prediction is created and users receive scores, the Churn Risk Score indicates how likely a user is to churn within the number of days specified by the Churn Window.

 Here's an example of a simple definition based on lapsing sessions in the last 7 days.